 - Create new friendships and meet your principal and teachers early

 Summer Bridge will not only give students the academic boost they need to be successful in Math, but help bridge the students from middle school to high school by giving them an opportunity to get to know the campus, administration, and become comfortable with the school prior to entering 9th grade.

 To close the achievement gap in math by moving students toward grade level by their freshman year.

-Students will be enrolled in Math Lab during the 10 days of instruction.
+Students will be enrolled in Summer Bridge during the 10 days of instruction.
 Upon satisfactory completion of the course, students will earn a “P” passing grade of ½ credit elective applied to their high school transcript upon enrollment in TUHSD.
 These courses are free to the students.

 Locations of Summer Bridge: